 Choose to glorify God

-Yes, with his grace, you can choose to give your body what it needs and not obey your fleeting compulsions.
-You can choose to glorify God with your body.
+Yes, with his grace, we can choose to give our body what it needs and not obey our fleeting compulsions.
+We can choose to glorify God with our body.

-God sees your true image reflection of his life unfolding in your body, mind and spirit.
-He wants your mirror to brightly shine his reflection until the day you see him face to face.
-He meant for your body to belong entirely to him so that you will become more like him in every way possible.
+God sees our true image reflection of his life unfolding in our body, mind and spirit.
+He wants our mirror to brightly shine his reflection until the day we see him face to face.
+He meant for our body to belong entirely to him so that we will become more like him in every way possible.